codingmonk8055/jokes/README.md

 # mayankporfolio
-it's a site abut mayank chouhan
+it's a site about mayank chouhan.